Easy Braised Fennel

 Easy Braised Fennel Recipe with Orange

-After removing the stalks, cut the fennel bulb in half, lengthwise.
-Make two angled cuts in the center of the bulb to remove the core — even with braising, the core can be a bit tough.
-(Save the core for stock, as well).
-And finally, slice each half into wedges.
+After removing the stalks, cut the fennel bulb in half lengthwise.
+Make two angled cuts in the center of the bulb to remove the core—even with braising, the core can be a bit tough.
+Finally, slice each half into wedges.

 Adding the stock